Home Baby Formula Lawsuits Similac Lawsuit

 Parents, families and caregivers are filing Similac lawsuits against Abbott Laboratories because they claim the maker of Similac baby formula failed to warn them that its cow’s milk products could increase the risk of preemies or low birth weight infants developing necrotizing enterocolitis, or NEC.

 According to Similac lawsuits, defendants knew or should have known of the NEC risk because studies as far back as 1990 showed that NEC was more common in preterm infants who consumed formula versus breast milk.
-One study said it was six to 10 times more common in exclusively formula-fed babies than babies who were breastfed.
+One study said it was six to 10 times more common in exclusively formula-fed babies than in babies who were breastfed.
 Another study put that number at a 20 times greater risk for preemies fed formula versus breast milk.

-Claims in Similac Lawsuits Include:
+Example Claims in Similac Lawsuits

 • Breach of warranty